Affiliate links on Android Authority may earn us a commission. Learn more.

 LG's software has made significant strides, with less bloatware, a cleaner interface, and better app design.

 You also have the floating bar previously introduced in the LG V30 to replace the old hardware-based secondary screen.
 This gives quick access to selected applications, music controls, contacts, and other quick actions such as taking a selfie.
 Many of LG’s other software features, like Smart Bulletin, KnockON, and gaming tools, are just like they were in other LG phones, while some of them have received a slight face lift.
 Smart Settings has been renamed to Context Awareness, though its functions for automating tasks when certain conditions are met remain the same.

-LG’s software is based on Android 8.0 Oreo instead of the latest 8.1.
-Given that the 8.1 update is relatively minor it isn’t that big of a deal, but this is a brand new flagship so it would have been nice to have the latest version of Android possible out of the box.
+LG’s software is based on Android 8.0 Oreo instead of 8.1.
+Given that the 8.1 update is relatively minor it isn’t that big of a deal, but this is a 2018 flagship so it would have been nice to have the newest version of Android at the time out of the box.
 LG doesn’t have the best track record when it comes to updates and if you have a carrier version it could be a while before it sees this update.

 3,120 x 1,440 resolution

 Main camera: 16MP sensor, ƒ/1.6 aperture, 71° field-of-view, 1.0µm pixel size